 Achieving excellence includes an uncompromising commitment to quality, compassion, and innovation.
 Along with our dedication to providing the highest quality medical care and outcomes, we have developed systems and services that emphasize healing in a comfortable, relaxed environment for both our patients and their families.
 We also are always working to improve heart and vascular diagnosis and treatment.
 Through pioneering research, we continue to develop advances that transform patient care.

 Our Heart & Vascular Center team includes more than 225 physician specialists in cardiovascular medicine, cardiac surgery, vascular surgery, cardiovascular anesthesiology, and cardiovascular imaging, and 475 nurses who specialize in cardiovascular care.
-Working together under the clinical leadership of Drs.
-Mandeep Mehra and Prem Shekar, this vast resource of multidisciplinary expertise in this Center of Excellence ensures that we can take care of every patient’s heart and vascular needs.
+Working under the clinical leadership of John Keaney, Jr., MD, and Raphael Bueno, MD, this vast resource of multidisciplinary expertise in this Center of Excellence ensures that we can take care of every patient’s heart and vascular needs.

 This expertise and collaboration takes place at the Carl J. and Ruth Shapiro Cardiovascular Center, the most advanced facility of its kind in the region.
 The Shapiro Center offers patients a technologically advanced environment; seamless, coordinated cardiovascular care; and enhanced comfort and convenience.

-Why Brigham and Women’s Hospital for Heart and Vascular Care?
+Why should you choose Brigham and Women’s Hospital for heart and vascular care?

 Ranked #7 in Cardiology and Heart Surgery by U.S. News & World Report.